Zibanejad scores in OT to help Rangers beat Devils again

 NEWARK, N.J.
+(AP) -- The New York Rangers are finding ways to win, and the New Jersey Devils just aren't.

-(AP) -- Mika Zibanejad scored 1:16 into overtime and the New York Rangers rallied to beat the New Jersey Devils 4-3 on Saturday.
+Moments after goaltender Antti Raanta stopped Kyle Palmieri on a breakaway, Mika Zibanejad scored 1:16 into overtime and the Rangers rallied to beat the Devils 4-3 on Saturday.

-Chris Kreider, Oscar Lindberg and Adam Clendening also scored for the Rangers.
-Antti Raanta had 36 saves, including a stop on a breakaway by Kyle Palmieri just before Zibanejad scored for the first time in 16 games.
+''I had to redeem myself after that letdown on the breakaway the other way,'' said Zibanejad, whose mistake gave Palmieri a chance to complete a hat trick. ''Rants came up big and it's nice to see that puck cross the goal line once again and win the game.''

+The goal was Zibanejad's first in 16 games and it gave the Rangers their ninth win in 11 games (9-1-1).
+Struggling New Jersey got its fourth loss in five games (1-3-1).

+''I was glad to make the save and then score at the other end so it was huge two points for me and the more for the team,'' said Raanta, who was giving Henrik Lundqvist a rare night off. ''This is a tight race right now and every point was crucial so it was nice to get those two points.''

+It was a tough loss for the Devils, who rallied from a 2-0 deficit late in the second period, scoring three times in a 2:46 span to take a 3-2 lead.

-Zibanejad took a long pass from Brady Skjei, faked a shot and slid the puck between the goaltender's legs.
+Adam Clendening tied the game for New York with 4:25 left in regulation and then Zibanejad won it after taking a long pass from Brady Skjei, faking a shot and sliding the puck between the legs of goaltender Cory Schneider, who had 36 saves.

-The win was the Rangers' third in three games against New Jersey this season and their ninth in 11 (9-1-1).
+''Obviously, for me, I have to make that save in overtime and give my guys another chance,'' Schneider said. ''A lot of good things tonight, a fun game to play in, but obviously the way we lose, put a sour taste in my mouth and our team's as well.''

+Chris Kreider and Oscar Lindberg also scored for the Rangers, who are 3-0 against New Jersey this season.

-Palmieri scored twice and Adam Henrique once for the Devils.
-Cory Schneider had 36 saves for the Devils, who are 1-3-1 in their last five games.
+Palmieri scored twice in a 47-second span in the third period and Adam Henrique once for the Devils.

-New Jersey scored three goals in a 2:46 span bridging the second and third periods to turn a 2-0 deficit into a 3-2 lead.
-Henrique started the comeback late in the second period and Palmieri scored twice in 47 seconds in the third to give New Jersey the lead.

-Clendening tied it with 4:25 to play on a shot from the right point after the Rangers made a late push.
-It was his second goal of the season.
+''I think we were happy with our group's effort, just not the result we needed to get,'' Palmieri said.

-Totally outplayed for most of the first two periods, the Devils got back on a wraparound by Henrique.
+Totally outplayed for most of the first two periods, the Devils got back into the game on a wraparound by Henrique that made it 2-1.

 Palmieri tied it just 27 seconds into the third period on a shot from the top of the left circle that went off Raanta's glove.